CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/configuration/overview.md

     Administration → System Initialization → Company Details
 :::

-- Use Perpetual Inventory – This field can be checked or unchecked.
-For example, in the UK, this field is checked, while in Italy, this field is unchecked.
+- **Use Perpetual Inventory**: this field can be checked or unchecked based on regional practices.
+For instance, it is checked in the UK and unchecked in Italy.
-- Manage Item Cost per Warehouse – it is optional, but it should be decided before costings recreation.
+- **Manage Item Cost per Warehouse**: it is optional, but should be decided before recreating costings.

 ![company Details](./media/overview/company-details.png)